I’m driving down the road when it comes on the radio.

 Praise His Name!

 Experts are just now saying something God has said in His word for thousands of years: Our lamp stays bright when we look to the Light.
-This is why we must learn what it really means to abide in Christ – so that we can keep focused on Him.
+This is why we must learn what it really means to abide in Christ – so that we can keep our eyes focused on Him.

 “They” say to think positive to make things positive.
 But being a positive person isn’t just a matter of thinking positively.
 It is a matter of thinking positively of God.